-Setting up and running a charity shop is a complex undertaking, and one which should not be entered into lightly: they are a good method of raising awareness and funds for a charity, but not a simple one.
-You will find that you are faced with the same issues as someone running a small business: security, health and safety, trading law, in addition to problems specific to the sector, such as sourcing stock and your volunteer workforce.
-An overview follows below.
+Starting a charity shop is complex and shouldn’t be entered into lightly.
+Charity shops can be great for raising awareness and funds for a charity but you will find that you are faced with the same issues as someone running a small business: security, health and safety, trading law, in addition to specifics to charity retail, such as sourcing stock and volunteers.

-2. Familiarise yourself with the statutory obligations that come with being a retailer, charity, employer and occupier of property.
-Find employment law guidance on the ACAS website.
+2. Learn about the statutory obligations that come with being a retailer, charity, employer and occupier of property.

-3. Familiarise yourself with the tax side of running a charity shop.
-Charity shops are exempted from corporation tax, benefit from zero rated VAT on the sale of donated goods, and 80% mandatory non-domestic business rates relief.
-His Majesty’s Revenue and Customs (HMRC) website has guidance on these issues.
+3. Learn about tax and charity shops.
+Charity shops are exempted from corporation tax.
+They benefit from zero rated VAT on the sale of donated goods, and 80% mandatory non-domestic business rates relief.
+The HMRC website has guidance on these issues.

 4. Approach your local council, to arrange rates relief.

 6. Raise your start-up capital.
-You will need at least £5,000 to pay the rental deposit, as well as for the shop-fit, essential building repairs and staff recruitment.
+You will need to pay the rental deposit, usually the shop-fit, potentially essential building repairs and possibly staff recruitment.

-2. Find a property.
-The shop will need to have a good sized backroom for storage and stock preparation, as well as a suitable public area.
+2. Find a property with a good sized backroom for storage and stock preparation, and a suitable public area.
 In order to comply with Health & Safety legislation and the Disability Discrimination Act (DDA) (www.equalityhumanrights.com), the shop will need to be safe, well lit, and accessible to those with disabilities.

-3. Fit the shop.
-The public area will need shelves, railings and a counter with a till, while the backroom will need storage and sorting facilities.
-Security equipment is highly recommended.
+3. Fit front-of-shop with shelves, railings and a counter with a till, while the backroom will need storage and sorting facilities.
+Security equipment is highly recommended as suits your budget.

-4. Hire a shop manager, with retail experience.
-They will be responsible for all the shop’s activities, including stock, volunteers and cash handling, as well as report writing on sales etc.
+4. Hire a shop manager with retail experience.
+They will be responsible for all the shop’s activities including all aspects of stock, volunteers, cash handling and sales reporting.

-5. Find volunteers.
-You will need a minimum of two people working in the shop at all times, for safety, security, and stock processing.
+5. Find volunteers with a view to a minimum of two people working in the shop at all times, for safety, security, and stock processing.
 The average charity shop has 20 volunteers.

-6. Train your workforce, so as they know about your charity’s aims, retail law, product safety, stock preparation and spotting valuable goods, as well as issues like health & safety and security.
+6. Train your workforce to know about your charity’s aims, customer service, retail law, product safety, stock preparation, spotting valuable goods, as well as issues like health & safety and security.

-1. Encourage donations from your community, whether via social media, signage or neighbourhood forums.
-There are legal obligations involved in house-to-house collections.
+1. Encourage donations from your community via social media, signage and neighbourhood forums.

-3. Make sure the shop is a safe and secure place to be, and to work in.
-Paperwork – such as risk assessments – must be completed to prove this.
-Display the correct posters and notices, including: employer’s liability insurance certificate, Health & Safety law poster, employer’s Health & Safety policy statement, fire emergency instructions and the emergency aid notice.
+3. Make sure the shop is a safe and secure place to be and to work in by completing risk assessments and display the correct posters and notices including: employer’s liability insurance certificate, Health & Safety law poster, employer’s Health & Safety policy statement, fire emergency instructions and the emergency aid notice.
 The Royal Society for the Prevention of Accidents website has more information.

-4. Make sure the shop is welcoming to disabled customers and volunteers, so as to comply with the DDA regulations.
+4. Make sure the shop is welcoming to disabled customers and volunteers to comply with the DDA regulations.
 This involves practical things, like having a ramp over steps, as well as training staff on how best they can help.

 5. Make sure the shop complies with consumer law, and sells safe goods of satisfactory quality.
 Visit Trading Standards for further guidance.
-Our members can view extensive ‘sale of goods’ guidance in the members’ area of this website.
+Our members have access to charity retail-specific guidance.

 6. Apply for a music licence if desired.